 Iceland Topographic Quadrangle Maps

 Iceland 1:50,000 Topographic Quadrangle Maps.
 1:50,000.
 Landmaelingar Islands (Iceland Geodetic Survey), 1977-1990.
-Only partial coverage is available.
+Only partial coverage is available, shown by the dark orange quads on the index map.
 Maps processed from aerial photographs showing the land surface in considerable detail, with 20-metre contour lines, roads, tracks, place names, etc. Printed with 1 km. grid squares for easier positioning.
 Sheet size: 73.5 x 57 cm .

 We stock select sheets for certain popular tourist spots such as Hekla, and Myvatn.
 Otherwise these are special-order items with a 3 week delivery time.